infotiv-research/gokart-documentation/docs/interfaces.md

 ```

 ## Wifi interface
-By default the jetson board is configued to connect to `Infolab2` wifi network.
+By default, the jetson board is configured to connect to `Infolab2` wifi network.
 The credential for the network is available in
 `/protectedDocuments/Credential.txt` **([Protected document](contact.md))**

 an IP in the range of 192.168.150.X is usually assigned to the client.